-Forms for degree audits in all majors are available in the Office of the Registrar and in the faculty advisors' offices.
-Students must keep their own records of their academic progress; ultimately, it is the responsibility of the student to see that he/she is registered for the correct courses for the degree he/she is pursuing.
+Forms for degree audits in all majors are available in the office of the registrar and in the faculty advisors' offices.
+Students must keep their own records of their academic progress; ultimately, it is the responsibility of the student to see that he or she is registered for the correct courses for the degree he/she is pursuing.

-Convenient Scheduling for Adult Students (See Adult Studies/Graduate Catalogue)
+Convenient Scheduling for Adult Students (See Graduate and Adult Studies Catalogue.)